mndillon/toki-pona-nanpa-linja-n/README.md

 - Meaning invokes "away"
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- Never appears in a numeric cartouche
+- Never appears in a numeric cartouche (but negative symbol can appear in a numeric cartouche)
 - win weka nike tun li sama lun

 ### Multiply: emute